prwhite/philibs/readme.md

 ## A C++, OpenGL ES scene graph library for iOS

-This library supports 3D rendering of a 'scene' described in memory as a '[scene graph](http://en.wikipedia.org/wiki/Scene_graph)'.
+This library supports 3D rendering of a 'scene' described in memory as a '[scene graph](http://en.wikipedia.org/wiki/Scene_graph)', using the GLES graphics library for hardware accelerated rendering.

 ### Current features include:

-* Hierarchical scene management, ray-based scene picking with culling, multi-texture, GLES state management, linear algebra library, particle system, sprites
+* Hierarchical scene management, ray-based scene picking with culling, multi-texture, GLES state management, linear algebra library, particle system, sprites, and more.

 ### Half-ass'd features include:

+* Programmable pipeline support is in, and relatively generalized, but I need to build up more high-level concepts around it, including a lighting model and shaders that are conditional on light and texture binding, etc.

 * Key-frame animation system, UI system, bitmap font node, deformable height-mapped terrain, spatialized sound, 2d image and 3d file format loaders, view frustum culling